guzi5618/snapsend/README.md

 5. A browser window will automatically open with the desktop interface
 6. Scan the QR code with your mobile device
-7. Upload files from your mobile device to your computer
+7. Start transferring files and text between devices

 ## System-wide Installation